 Located at a distance of 5km from Darjeeling, the Batasia Loop is specifically a spiral railway track where the toy train can take a complete 360-degree turn descending around 140 ft as it completes the loop through a large circular area.

 The Nightingale Park, also known as The Shrubbery is an ideal spot for spending quality time with your loved ones.
 It is open till 8 pm and the visitors have to pay a minor entry fee of INR 10.

 This institute is known as HMI Darjeeling.
 The very purpose of this institute is to encourage mountaineering as an organized sport within India.
 Here, the students can find courses ranging from basic to advanced levels.

 This is the kind of place to explore if you are a spiritual enthusiast.
 As per history, the foundation of Peace Pagoda was laid on November 3 by Nichidatsu Fujii.
 And according to the Lotus Sutra, the appearance of the pagoda in itself is no less than an embodiment of Lord Buddha.

-Darjeeling Himalayan Railways department administers the Darjeeling railway station.
+Darjeeling Himalayan Railways administers the Darjeeling railway station.
 The nearest railway station to Darjeeling lies in New Jalpaiguri that is 62 km away from there.
 Considering the DHR toy train service, you must know that it begins from New Jalpaiguri and takes you to Darjeeling at a pace of 30 miles per hour.
-This journey of 7 hours can endow you with countless moments to capture the Mt.
+This journey of 7 hours can endow you with countless moments to capture Mt.
 Kanchenjunga memories in the lens of your camera.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.